-- Discover Dublin's haunted past on a gravedigger ghost tour by bus
+- Discover Ireland's haunted past on a Dublin ghost tour by bus

 - Stop at St Audoen's, Dublin's oldest-running parish church

 - Visit the original Gravediggers Pub and enjoy a free 'ghoulish brew'

 - Listen to accounts of strange occurrences witnessed at Kilmainham Jail

 - Free pass for the ‘Haunted Dublin Historical Walking Tour’ included

 Pass by Dublin Castle and Christ Church and hear the stories of the city's central area, Cork Hill, as you make your way to St Audoen’s Church, your first major stop.
 Get off the bus and explore this historic building while listening to the shocking tales of 'The Black Dog' jail and the mysterious phantom pig.
 Then, head further to Kilmainham Jail (Kilmainham Gaol), where you'll hear accounts of the various ghosts that are said to haunt the place.
 Visit Bully’s Acre, a historic graveyard more than 1,000 years old, where spooky accounts of gravediggers date back to the very beginning of the cemetery's opening.